 You can visually check the saturation and hue with the radar chart.

-For [Sharpness], turn the e-dial to switch between [Fine Sharpness] and [Sharpness].
-The image outlines are even thinner and sharper with [Fine Sharpness], making it suited for capturing fine subjects such as hair.
+For [Sharpness], turn the rear e-dial toward Q to change the setting to [Fine Sharpness].
+The image outlines are even thinner and sharper with [Fine Sharpness], making it suited for capturing fine subjects such as memo hair.